JayBeavers/Reflecta/README.md

 ## Getting Started

-To install, download the contents of the repository as an archive file and decompress into your ['sketchbook' folder](http://arduino.cc/it/Reference/Libraries) (on Windows this is My Documents -> arduino) in a subdirectory named 'libraries'.
-When you are done you should have a file like My Documents\arduino\libraries\ReflectaFramesSerial\ReflectaFramesSerial.h.
+To install, download the contents of the repository as an archive file and decompress into your ['sketchbook\libraries' folder](http://arduino.cc/it/Reference/Libraries) (on Windows this is My Documents\arduino\libraries, on Linux this is ~\sketchbook\libraries).
+When you are done you should have a file like My Documents\arduino\libraries\Reflecta\Reflecta.h.
 Now you can restart the Arduino IDE and use Sketch -> Import Library.

 __Examples__

-[BasicReflecta](https://github.com/JayBeavers/Reflecta/blob/master/Samples/BasicReflecta/BasicReflecta.ino) -- opens a Reflecta listener and exposes the Arduino Core ([ARDU1](https://github.com/jaybeavers/node-reflecta/blob/master/node_modules/reflecta_ARDU1.js)) functions to be called.
+[StandardReflecta](https://github.com/JayBeavers/Reflecta/blob/master/examples/StandardReflecta/StandardReflecta.ino) -- opens a Reflecta listener and exposes the Arduino Core ([ardu1](https://github.com/jaybeavers/node-reflecta/blob/master/node_modules/reflecta_ARDU1.js)) functions to be called.
 This is the 'Arduino side' of the conversation.

-[node-reflecta](https://github.com/jaybeavers/node-reflecta) -- a [NodeJS](http://nodejs.org/) library that will talk to BasicReflecta and call Arduino functions such as digitalWrite.
+[node-reflecta](https://github.com/jaybeavers/node-reflecta) -- a [NodeJS](http://nodejs.org/) library that will talk to StandardReflecta and call Arduino functions such as digitalWrite.
 See [simple.js sample](https://github.com/jaybeavers/node-reflecta/blob/master/samples/simple.js) as an example.

 ## Why?